seqwell/seqWell-ONT-demux/README.md

 This pipeline requires installation of Nextflow.
 It also requires installation of a containerization platform such as Docker.

 ### Docker Containers
-All docker containers used in this pipeline should be publicly available.
+All docker containers used in this pipeline are publicly available.

 - *DEMUX_CORE*: quay.io/biocontainers/cutadapt:5.0--py310h1fe012e_0
 - *MERGE_FASTQ*: ubuntu:20.04